 - Laptop examinees are required to use Examplify to take laptop exams.
 You may not use any other software for taking these exams.

-- The exam files for Legal Methods and Introduction to American Law are now available to download.
+- The exam files for all Fall 2017 exams are available now.
 Please download your exam files at least 48 hours before your first exam.
 Otherwise, expect to handwrite your exams.

 - You are encouraged to familiarize yourself with Examplify in advance of the final exam period by taking the Mock Exam.
 There will be no opportunity to practice once you are in the examination room.